 Council Member Peggy G. Santillo, a Democrat, agreed.

 "I don't think this is the appropriate time to be giving any of us raises," she said.

-Amherst's court administrator, Randi Cohen Kennedy, last week asked the Town Board to consider raising the judges' salaries, as the board assembles a budget for next year.
+Last week, Randi Cohen Kennedy, Amherst's court administrator, asked the Town Board to consider raising the judges' salaries in next year's budget.

-Neither Mark G. Farrell, a town justice since 1991, nor Sam Maislin, a town justice since 1993, has received a raise since being in office.
+Neither Mark G. Farrell, a town justice since 1991, nor Sam Maislin, a town justice since 1993, has received a raise since entering office.

-In fact, Maislin and Farrell may not have benefited from a pay raise next year, anyway.
-Maislin is running for re-election and Farrell is running for State Supreme Court justice.
+Maislin is up for re-election, and Farrell is running for State Supreme Court justice.

 But the position's pay should reflect the court's heavy workload, Cohen Kennedy said.

-Nonetheless, salaries for elected officials will remain as follows:
+Salaries for elected officials, nonetheless, will remain as follows:

 Town Board members, $20,580 each.